nextcloud/news/docs/externalapi/Legacy.md

 # User

-This API can be used to retrieve metadata about the current user
+This API can be used to retrieve metadata about the current user.

+DEPRECATED: This API is deprecated, use the Nextcloud APIs instead.

 ## Get the status